getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/python.md

 $ pip install sentry_sdk
 ```

-Next, initialize the integration in your call to `Sentry.init`:
+Next, initialize the integration in your call to `sentry_sdk.init`:

 ```python
 import sentry_sdk